manny405/Productive_Computing/README.rst

 Environment modules is one of the most universally used pieces of software in the world of scientific computing.
 You will find environment modules on every desktop, computer cluster, and supercomputer that we use.
-You may even install it on your own laptop if your using Linux or Windows Subsystem for Linux.
+You may even install it on your own laptop easily if your using Linux or Windows Subsystem for Linux.
 Environment modules will manage your environment for you by appending directories and automatically removing paths from environment variables.

-``ssh`` on one of our local desktops (or any computer cluster) and type::
+``ssh`` to one of our local desktops (or any computer cluster) and type::

-    module av
+    $ module av

 This will show you all of the ``modules`` available to you.
 Similarly, you can see all modules you are currently using by typing::

-    module list
+    $ module list

 You can load a module into your computing environment by typing::

-    module load intel
+    $ module load intel

 where ``intel`` is the desired module.
 After you are done, you can remove it by type::

-    module unload intel
+    $ module unload intel

 Remember, all the environment modules are doing are modifying environment variables.
 There's no magic involved.